gmuldoon/cslvr-Wiki/Home.md

-Welcome to the cslvr wiki!
+This is a rudimentary user manual to get started using the cslvr model.